Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * describe geometric transformations which can be applied to Geom objects,
   * describe the elementary data structures of Geom objects.

-However, the Geom package essentially provides data structures and not algorithms.
+However, the Geom package essentially provides data structures, not algorithms.

 You can refer to the <i> GC</i> package to find more evolved construction algorithms for Geom objects.

-### Adaptors for Curves and Surfaces
+@subsubsection OCCT_TOVW_SECTION_3_2_1 Adaptors for Curves and Surfaces

 Some Open CASCADE Technology general algorithms may work theoretically on numerous types of curves or surfaces.
 To do this, they simply get the services required of the analysed  curve or surface through an interface so as to a single API,  whatever the type of curve or surface.
 These interfaces are called adaptors.